faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## Challenge Dataset:

 The challenge has three sets: Train, Val, and Test.
-The Train set is obtained from 132 CT-scans, from which 128 CT-scans has confirmed to have Covid-19 based on positive reverse transcription poly-merase chain reaction (RT-PCR) and CT scan manifestations identified by two experienced thoracic radiologists.
+The Train set is obtained from 132 CT-scans, from which 128 CT-scans has confirmed to have Covid-19 based on positive reverse transcription polymerase chain reaction (RT-PCR) and CT scan manifestations identified by two experienced thoracic radiologists.
 The rest four CT-scans have not any infection type (Healthy).
-The Val set is obtained from 57 CT-scans, from which 55 CT-scans has confirmed to have Covid-19 based on positive reverse transcription poly-merase chain reaction (RT-PCR) and CT scan manifestations identified by two experienced thoracic radiologists.
+The Val set is obtained from 57 CT-scans, from which 55 CT-scans has confirmed to have Covid-19 based on positive reverse transcription polymerase chain reaction (RT-PCR) and CT scan manifestations identified by two experienced thoracic radiologists.
 The rest  two CT-scans have not any infection type (Healthy).

 The Train split has two files: Images (Slices) Folder and Labeling Folder ('.csv' file) that contains the labels for each Slice (Image)

-The Train Split can be dowloaded from the link:
+The Train Split can be downloaded from the link:

 https://drive.google.com/drive/folders/1vPYMrL_IwC_wOxff3wX_Rg1iIJyNl2Dc?usp=sharing
 ```bash